Lekssa/fortnite-paid-cheat-cracked/README.md

 About Hyperion.lol:

 Hyperion.lol is a spoofer that works with the hyperion anti cheat, it also works with be + eac.
 I have researched the methods that the Hyperion anti cheat uses and have created a spoofer that spoofs your pc to fool the anticheat.
+With this spoofer you will be able to play fortnite without any worries, you wont be banned if you use this spoofer.

 We will be doing cheats aswell soon so join quick.